ArasLabs/custom-form-css/README.md

 ## How It Works

 This project contains two parts - a code tree overlay and an import package.
 The code tree overlay adds a custom CSS file and several SVG files to the `Innovator\Client\customer` folder.
-(It is always recommended to store any custom or third party files in the customer folder.)
+(It is always recommended to store any custom or third-party files in the customer folder.)

 The import package updates the Part form properties to use the custom CSS file added by the code tree overlay.
 It also adds a Form Event method to override some of the default CSS classes.